DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 * 248 specimens
 * estimated 1.3M additional cells

-> View the new projects using the **[DCP 2.0 Data Preview](/what-is-the-dcp-20-data-preview)**
+### What's included in the HCA Data Portal 2.0 infrastructure updates?

-### What's included in the DCP 2.0 infrastructure updates?
+Along with the new data view, we have updated HCA Data Portal infrastructure by **retiring and replacing** the following

-Along with the new data view, we have updated DCP infrastructure by **retiring and replacing** the following features:
+features:

 * HCA Command Line Interface (CLI); data are now downloaded using curl commands (see the [Accessing HCA Data and Metadata guide](/guides/quick-start-guide))
-* HCA Matrix Service; DCP 1.0 project matrices remain available on the individual Project Matrices page (see the [Exploring Projects guide](/guides))
+* HCA Matrix Service; HCA Data Portal 1.0 project matrices remain available on the individual Project Matrices page (see the [Exploring Projects guide](/guides))
 * HCA Data Storage Service (DSS) and API; data is now stored in the Terra Data Repo (TDR), an alternative storage and metadata management service that supports managed access